Senior Dentistry – Chaska, MN

 Inability to Brush and Floss Properly

-Medical conditions that affect movements, such as arthritis in the hands and fingers, make daily brushing and flossing difficult, if not impossible, to perform.
+Medical conditions that affect movements, such as arthritis in the hands and fingers, make daily brushing and flossing difficult, if not impossible.
 It’s essential that patients who have difficulty brushing see their dentist regularly for thorough cleanings and exams.
-The dentist may also recommend an electric toothbrush to make daily oral hygiene more comfortable and easy.
+The dentist may also recommend an electric toothbrush to make daily oral hygiene more comfortable and easier.

 A Compassionate Approach